System Design Space

 Risk and trade-offs

-Shows where data architecture degrades under complexity growth and data drift.
+Shows where data architecture starts degrading under complexity growth and changing input data.

 Source